 Code provision Code requirement Comply: Yes / No Improvement plan Action by date 7.1 Where something has gone wrong a landlord must acknowledge this and set out the actions it has already taken, or intends to take, to put things right.
-These can include: Yes Introduce a complaints handling review regime to sample check responses.
+These can include: Apologising; Acknowledging where things have gone wrong; Providing an explanation, assistance or reasons; Taking action if there has been delay; Reconsidering or changing a decision; Amending a record or adding a correction or addendum; Providing a financial remedy; Yes Introduce a complaint handling review regime to sample check responses.
 Staff training / awareness sessions to be rolled out.
-October 2024 September 2024
+January 2025 September 2024

-• Amending a record or adding a correction or addendum; • Providing a financial remedy; Changing policies, procedures or practices.
+• Changing policies, procedures or practices.